michaloblastni/eeg_test_for_ti/README.md

 The current defaults stay close to the stronger raw-signal baseline, while keeping better repeat selection and saved subject-level metrics.

 This is a research prototype.
-The dataset used is good enough to train an AI model, however a new data set is needed.
+The dataset used is good enough to train an AI model, however a new dataset is needed.
 Can targeted individuals anonymously record their own EEG, i.e. using OpenBCI 32bit 8ch and contribute their data to this project?

 Once 40 TIs have contributed, and 40 controls who are not targeted, the current code should be able to classify each subject with a high accuracy.
-On the sample data set, mean subject accuracy is 90.42%.
+On the sample dataset, mean subject accuracy is 90.42%.

 More about the OpenBCI hardware is at ([TargetedIndividSci](https://www.reddit.com/r/TargetedIndividSci/comments/1mm3s4c/openbci_32bit_8_channels_at_a_low_cost/)].